pkdev360/Inventory-API/README.md

 # Inventory-API
-Managing Inventory using Fast API
+Managing Inventory and storing data in database using Fast API and MongoDB.